amvro23/adsorption/README.md

 ```

 ## AdsorptionDynamics
 Create an object with two required parameters x and y, where x represents the adsorption time [min] and y represents the dimensionless concentration Ct/C0.
 In this example a csv file was used to obtain these values.
-Optional default values include C = 0.1 that represents the initial concentration of the adsorbed molecule (CO2: 10%).
+Default optional values are C=0.1, Mr=44.01 g/mol, T=298.15 K, P=1 atm, h=2 cm, r=0.9 cm, Q=100 ml/min, W=1 g, U=0.1 [%], R=8.205e-5 atm.m3/mol/K) where C = represents the initial concentration of the adsorbed molecule (CO2: 10%).

   ```Python
 df = pd.read_csv('Co_10%.csv')